TimothyCorrado/mini-soc-detection-lab/README.md

 The work is structured into daily, documented deliverables aligned with SOC workflows.

 ---

+## ✅ Day 3 Completed – Log Ingestion (Security + Sysmon) (12/06/2025)
+**Tag:** `@SOC-DAY3-INGEST`

+- Exported authentication activity (4624 + 4625) from the Splunk SIEM into CSV format
+- Exported Sysmon process creation events (EventCode 1) into CSV
+- Stored datasets under `/evidence/day03/` for use in parsing and detection engineering
+- Established a clean data pipeline from Windows → Splunk → CSV for analysis workflows

+---

 ## ✅ Day 2 Completed – SIEM Setup (Splunk) (12/05/2025)
 **Tag:** `@SOC-DAY2-SIEMSETUP`